rheanna-mainzer/MI-aux-var-selection/README.md

 This project comprises of two main folders: one for the simulation study (sim_study) and one for the case study (case_study).
 Below is a summary of the folder and file structure used with descriptions.

 - sim_study:
-    - data: folder containing simulation datasets and stored data generation parameters
+    - data: folder for simulation datasets and stored data generation parameters
     - functions: folder containing all user-written functions required for the simulation study
-    - mim_tmp: contains folders to store temporary files produced by mim, required to prevent Stata errors when running code in parallel
+    - mim_tmp: folder for folders to store temporary files produced by mim, required to prevent Stata errors when running code in parallel
-    - results: folder containing simulation study results
+    - results: folder for simulation study results
-        - analysis: folder containing analysis results
+        - analysis: folder for analysis results
-        - figures: folder containing figures for the manuscript
+        - figures: folder for figures
-        - tables: folder containing tables for the manuscript
+        - tables: folder for tables
     - 00_DGP_params.R: R script to calculate and store data generation parameters
     - 01_gr_DGP_params.R: R script to produce supplementary figures 3 - 11
     - 02_cr_simdata.R: R script to create simulation datasets